IoannisChalk/Machine-Learning-Specialization/README.md

 - Develop recommender systems using collaborative filtering and deep learning methods.
 - Gain practical experience in reinforcement learning and build reinforcement learning models.

+### Coursera Course Link

+For more details about the Machine Learning Specialization on Coursera, visit [Coursera Machine Learning Specialization]/([https://www.coursera.org/specializations/machine-learning-introduction]).

 ## Installation

 To run the labs locally, follow these steps: